I read an interesting post the other day from CorporateMonkey about children in the workforce and its relative cultural appropriateness.

 Our lifestyles in the west are an ideal and one that we ‘got to’ by trailblazing through a particularly dark forest.
 It is somewhat hypocritical for us to tell others not to let their children work when we sure did in our recent past.

 It is along the same path as telling other countries that they should stop burning coal.
-Easy enough for us to say AFTER we got our booming economy from burning coal and other nasty environmental pursuits.
+Easy enough for us to say AFTER we got our economic boom from burning coal and other nasty environmental pursuits.

 Maybe it is defensible to say, “Yes, but now that we know how bad it is for the planet, nobody should be doing it.”